epam/edp-install/docs/user-guide/add-cd-pipeline.md

   * Autotests - means that the promoting process should be confirmed by the successful passing of the autotests.
   In the additional fields, select the previously created autotest name and specify its branch for the autotest that will be launched on the current stage.

+  !!! note
+      Please be aware that autotests used in the CD pipeline cannot be removed.
+For the details on how to create an autotest codebase, please refer to the [Add Autotest](add-autotest.md) section.

   d.
 Type the step name, which will be displayed in Jenkins, for every quality gate type;